On Linear Learning with Manycore Processors: Experimental Results

 \subsection{Performance evaluation}

 The second series of experiments compares the performance of HTHC to several reference schemes of the two selected linear models across three data sets of different size.
-We consider Lasso and SVM on the three dense data sets in Table~\ref{tab:datasets}.
-Dogs vs.~Cats features were extracted as in~\cite{heinze2016dual} and the number of samples was doubled.
+We consider Lasso and SVM on the two dense and two sparse data sets in Table~\ref{tab:datasets}.
+Dogs vs.~Cats (abbrieviated as DvsC in our tables) features were extracted as in~\cite{heinze2016dual} and the number of samples was doubled.
 The same pre-processing was used in~\cite{NIPS2017_7013}.
-The News20 data set was artificially made dense by representing all features, both zero and non-zero, as vector elements.
 The regularization parameter $\lambda$ was obtained to provide a support size of 12\% for Lasso on Epsilon and Dogs vs.~Cats, and using cross validation in all other cases.